9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **Goals for Today**

-- [ ] Get the 2L1R Launcher fully built in Fusion
+- [x] Begin to Design the 2L1R Launcher in Fusion
 - [ ] (If time)Begin to design the 2L0R Launcher in Fusion
 - [ ] (If time)Begin to design the 1L1R Launcher in Fusion